spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/03-installer.md

 ## Bare Metal

-For bare metal edge hosts, creating the Palette edge installer variant involves generating an optical installer image (ISO) which is derived by customizing the default Palette Edge Installer.
+For bare metal Edge hosts, creating the Palette edge installer variant involves generating an optical installer image (ISO) which is derived by customizing the default Palette Edge Installer.
 Site-specific settings, such as the configuration file are included in this image.
 Customization is performed using the Palette Edge Installer container.

 ## Prerequisites